Archibald Rowlands

-His work in the Ministry of Aircraft Production was followed in 1943 by a return to India as adviser to the Viceroy on war administration, supervising various British government branches that had been moved to India during the war.
+He left the Ministry of Aircraft Production when Wilfrid Freeman conditioned his return on an equal or higher status to the permanent secretary, and his work was followed in 1943 by a return to India as adviser to the Viceroy on war administration, supervising various British government branches that had been moved to India during the war.
 He became Finance Member of the Governor-General's Executive Council.
 He was also chairman of the committee that reported into the administration of the province of Bengal, making various recommendations for improvement.
 In 1946, he left India to become Permanent Secretary to the Ministry of Supply, succeeding Oliver Franks.
 However, he stayed about a year in this position before being seconded as a special advisor to Muhammad Ali Jinnah, the Governor-General of Pakistan.
 He proposed removing levels of provincial administration to allow the unification of government in Karachi.
 His obituary in The Times said of his work in India and Pakistan that "he showed a vision and judgment which was little short of miraculous in the trying latter days of British rule and in the early days of native rule in the sub-continent.
 Industry and energy he had in abundance, yet these would have availed him little if there had not been a touch of genius in a mind at once penetrating and kindly – a rare combination."

 After his year in Pakistan was over, he returned to the Ministry of Supply and was also a member of the Economic Planning Board.
 He was made a Knight Commander of the Order of the Bath in 1941 and a Knight Grand Cross of the Order of the Bath in 1947.
 He retired at the age of 60 and became a member of the board of Express Newspapers.
 He died in Henley-on-Thames on 18 August 1953.